ATELIER Playa Mujeres is awarded at the 2022 Travvy Awards by Travel Pulse

 The luxury resort is a proud recipient of the "Best All-Inclusive Resort - Mexico" category

-CANCUN, QUINTANA ROO, MEXICO, November 14, 2022 /EINPresswire.com/ -- ATELIER de Hoteles, the Mexican hotel chain recognized for its pillar of Handcrafted Hospitality® and its innovative concept of Barefoot Luxury®, announced that its luxury resort ATELIER Playa Mujeres was awarded in the “Best All-Inclusive Resort - Mexico” category.
+CANCUN, Mexico, Nov.
+20, 2022 /PRNewswire-PRWeb/ -- ATELIER de Hoteles, the Mexican hotel chain recognized for its pillar of Handcrafted Hospitality® and its innovative concept of Barefoot Luxury®, announced that its luxury resort ATELIER Playa Mujeres was awarded in the "Best All-Inclusive Resort - Mexico" category.
 The award was delivered during the gala to celebrate the 8th edition of the 2022 Travvy Awards, hosted by the Travel Pulse program of the renowned international group TravAlliance.

 The Travvy Awards are known as the "Academy Awards of the travel industry," and the claimed winners are the result of the vote of around 100 thousand agencies that sell their trips to millions of clients each year.
 The companies select the providers and destinations that offer the best service and experience to their clients and recognize the highest standards of excellence in the international tourism industry.